-- include an official, certified copy of the relevant order(s) - include an official, certified copy of the conviction of the person, if applicable - include the provisions of the relevant proceeds of crime laws (including information about restraint and forfeiture regimes) and whether the application to register the order needs to be done 'on notice' - for conviction-based forfeiture orders, provide confirmation that the conviction and the order are final and are not subject to appeal - include information about the location and particulars of the assets to be restrained, forfeited or used to satisfy a pecuniary order - include as much information as possible to link the criminal conduct of the person to the assets located in Australia as well as ownership of property or effective control of property to the alleged offender (including evidence of transfers or other financial information)
+- include an official, certified copy of the relevant order(s) - include an official, certified copy of the conviction of the person, if applicable - include the provisions of the relevant proceeds of crime laws (including information about restraint and forfeiture regimes) and whether the application to register the order needs to be done 'on notice' - for conviction-based forfeiture orders, provide confirmation that the conviction and the order are final and are not subject to appeal - include information about the location and particulars of the assets to be restrained, forfeited or used to satisfy a pecuniary order - include as much information as possible to link the criminal conduct of the person to the assets located e.
+Provision of existing evidentiary material (i.e. material lawfully obtained in an Australian investigation:

-- include any information about whether there is any third party interest in any of the property in Australia, and - include any information about the risk that the assets will be dissipated.
+- in Australia as well as ownership of property or effective control of property to the alleged offender (including evidence of transfers or other financial information) - include any information about whether there is any third party interest in any of the property in Australia, and - include any information about the risk that the assets will be dissipated.

-Note: Australia can register both convictionbased and non-conviction-based proceeds of crime orders directed against both persons and assets received from any country provided the appropriate legal thresholds are met, including that the order is made in respect of an offence which carries a maximum penalty of death, imprisonment for a period exceeding 12 months, or a fine exceeding A\$51,000.
+Note: Australia can register both conviction-based and non-conviction-based proceeds of crime orders directed against both persons and assets received from any country provided the appropriate legal thresholds are met, including that the order is made in respect of an offence which carries a maximum penalty of death, imprisonment for a period exceeding 12 months, or a fine exceeding A\$51,000.